-Cohen oversaw a range of central administrative departments, including Capital Planning, Engineering and Maintenance, Environmental Health and Safety, Finance, Budget and Financial Strategy, Human Resources, Housing, Risk Management, and Information Technology and Services, which are responsible for providing efficient daily operations for the institution’s nearly 9,000-person workforce.
+Cohen oversaw a range of central administrative departments, including Capital Planning, Facilities Management and Campus Operations, Environmental Health and Safety, Finance, Budget and Financial Strategy, Human Resources, Housing, Risk Management, and Information Technology and Services, which are responsible for providing efficient daily operations for the institution’s nearly 9,000-person workforce.
 Working closely with three Weill Cornell Medicine deans, the Board of Fellows and the Office of External Affairs, Cohen executed institutional strategy in alignment with three fundraising campaigns, the most recent being We’re Changing Medicine.
 He also served as the principal liaison to the financial and administrative offices at parent university Cornell University in Ithaca and clinical partner NewYork-Presbyterian.

 Under his leadership, Weill Cornell Medicine’s faculty and staff increased by 130 percent, its physical footprint by 120 percent, and its operating revenues by 170 percent.
 Located in one of the most competitive medical and real estate markets in the country, the institution’s clinical enterprise now reaches patients in three New York City boroughs and on eastern Long Island—an expansion Cohen helped make possible.
 He spearheaded planning for state-of-the-art research spaces, including the Belfer Research Building, and oversaw development of new student living and learning spaces.
 A champion of maximizing the back office, Cohen modernized Weill Cornell Medicine’s administrative infrastructure to support its staff and operations.